sc0ttj/tea/README.md

   - include wrapper/support for PhantomJS (see `node-phantomjs-simple`)
   - bundle phantomjs (32bit and 64bit builds)
 - Add better stack traces - resolve them and cut out the irrelevant stuff
+- Some kind of snapshotting

+Pull Requests welcome ;)

 ## Acknowledgements